What You Need to Know About Mechanical Insulation Worker

 Is There Job Demand for Mechanical Insulation Workers?

-In 2016, there was an estimated number of 28,600 jobs in the United States for Mechanical Insulation Worker.
+In the United States, there were 28,600 jobs for Mechanical Insulation Worker in 2016.
 New jobs are being produced at a rate of 9.8% which is above the national average.
 The Bureau of Labor Statistics predicts 2,800 new jobs for Mechanical Insulation Worker by 2026.
-Due to new job openings and attrition, there will be an average of 3,400 job openings in this field each year.
+The BLS estimates 3,400 yearly job openings in this field.

 The states with the most job growth for Mechanical Insulation Worker are Colorado, Utah, and Nevada.
 Watch out if you plan on working in South Dakota, New Mexico, or Maine.
 These states have the worst job growth for this type of profession.